scummvm/scummvm/doc/docportal/other_platforms/nintendo_3ds.rst

 When activating magnify mode, touchscreen controls are automatically switched to :ref:`hover` mode to reduce the risk of the user accidentally inputting a click when changing the magnified area with the stylus.
 Clicking can still be done as in normal hover mode.
 Turning off magnify mode will revert controls back to what was used previously.
 It will also restore the top screen's previous scale factor.

-Currently magnify mode can only be used when the following conditions are met:
+Magnify mode can only be used when the following conditions are met:

-- In the 3DS config menu, **Use Screen** is set to **Both**
+- In the 3DS config menu, the **Use Screen** option is set to **Both**.
-- A game is played
+- The horizontal and/or vertical in-game resolution is greater than that of the top screen.
-- The horizontal and/or vertical resolution in-game is greater than that of the top screen
+- You're playing a game.

 Magnify mode cannot be used in the Launcher menu.